Fisher matrix forecasts on the astrophysics of galaxies during the epoch of reionisation from the 21-cm power spectra: Introduction

 \section{Introduction}

-Following recombination, the early Universe entered the cosmic Dark Ages characterised by the absence of luminous sources and a neutral intergalactic medium (IGM).
+Following recombination, the early Universe entered the cosmic Dark Ages characterised by a neutral intergalactic medium (IGM) and the absence of luminous sources.
 The formation of the first stars and galaxies ushered in the era of the Cosmic Dawn.
 The intense ionising ultraviolet (UV) radiation, characteristic of the young and massive stars, as well as X-rays (possibly from high-mass X-ray binaries, e.g. \citealt{MesingerXRay}) impacted the thermal and ionisation state of the IGM.
 This period was brought to its conclusion in the Epoch of Reionisation (EoR) when the UV photons ionised the neutral hydrogen (\hi) rendering it transparent to UV photons.